 Before diving into the images, let’s review what each smartphone offers in the camera department.

 The two handsets provide a familiar formula, with main, wide-angle, and telephoto zoom sensors for a highly flexible package.
-The phones also both include a low-resolution time-of-flight depth sensor to improve software bokeh quality.
+Both devices also include a low-resolution time-of-flight depth sensor to improve bokeh quality.

 |Samsung Galaxy S20 Plus||Sony Xperia 1 II|